 The Master Fund may engage in transactions in FDI identified above for the purposes of EPM and/or to protect against exchange risks within the conditions and limits laid down by the Central Bank from time to time.
 Such transactions may include foreign exchange transactions and while seeking to protect against exchange risks may still alter the currency characteristics of transferable securities held by the Master Fund.
-Please see section entitled Hedging in the Prospectus for more details.
+Please see section entitled "Hedging" in the prospectus of the CCF for more details.

 Collateral or margin may be passed by the Master Fund to a counterparty or broker in respect of OTC FDI transaction.
-Further details of the Master Fund's collateral policy are set out in the the section of the Prospectus entitled Collateral Policy.
+Further details of the Master Fund's collateral policy are set out in Schedule II section 9 of the CCF's prospectus.

-The use of FDI for the purposes outlined above may expose the Master Fund to the risks disclosed under the section of the Prospectus entitled Risk Factors.
+The use of FDI for the purposes outlined above may expose the Master Fund to the risks disclosed under the section of the CCF's prospectus entitled "Risk Factors".